NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/README.md

 [Ethereum NFT](https://ethereum.org/en/nft/) is a kind of token on Ethereum with a chaotic specification.
 They can be normalized through Unidata now.

-You can initialize with `ipfsGateway` `alchemyAPIKey` `moralisWeb3APIKey` and `openseaAPIKey` to potentially get a faster response or higher stability.
+You can initialize with `ipfsGateway` `alchemyEthereumAPIKey` `alchemyPolygonAPIKey` `moralisWeb3APIKey` and `openseaAPIKey` to potentially get a faster response or higher stability.

 ## API